 ๐Ÿ“‹Tax & Compliance

-When to elect S-Corp status, the exact break-even profit threshold, how the 60/40 salary-to-distribution split works, what counts as reasonable compensation, and how to file Form 2553.
+When to elect S-Corp status, the exact break-even profit threshold, how the 60/40 salary-to-distribution split works, what counts as reasonable.

 If you're running a single-member LLC and netting over $60,000 a year, there's a very good chance you're overpaying the IRS by $3,000โ€“$10,000+ annually.
 The "S-Corp Election" is the most widely used legal tax reduction strategy for small business owners โ€” but it only makes sense above a specific profit threshold, and pulling the trigger too early costs more than it saves.